xiaozi233/BPKMod/README.md

 - - Pane
 - - TrapDoor
 - Cancel 45strafe accelerate.
-- Hit wall will not cancel sprint.
+- Hitting wall will not cancel sprint.
 - Simulate new touch strafe (enable in config)
 - Sprint backward (enable in config)